 Reading from an early age

 It may feel silly, but even reading to your baby in the womb is a good way to start them off.
-It will help them get to know you and the voices of other important people in your life.
+It can help them get to know you and the voices of other important people in your life.
 Once they are born, just talking to them will help to plant the seeds of understanding.
-Reading to your baby is relaxing and enjoyable for you both, and it's a great part of a bedtime routine - even in the early days.
+Reading to your baby is relaxing and enjoyable for you both, and it's also a great part of a bedtime routine - even in the early days.

 Many children today are learning to read through phonics.
 Each letter is given the sound it makes, for example, the letter "A" is pronounced "ah" not "ay".
 Children break down each word into their individual sounds and then blend the sounds to make words.
 So "dog" would be broken down to the "d" "o" and "g" sounds then strung together to make the word.
 When they are first learning you will hear your child pronounce each letter before they finally produce the full word.

-Keep in mind some words don't follow the phonics rule.
+Keep in mind, some words don't follow the phonics rule.
 These may be given to your child as a list of 'tricky' words.
 Use these words, even spelling them out, whenever you can.
-Sometimes pointing out the context of the word in the sentence may help them to decipher the meaning and thus the word itself.
+Sometimes pointing out the context of the word in the sentence may help them to decipher the meaning and thus, the word itself.
 You'll see in most cases the child will sound it out phonetically and then say the 'right' word as soon as they figure out what it is.

 Don’t worry Biff and Chip does come to an end eventually!